Azure/azure-functions-rabbitmq-extension/README.md

 }
 ```

-The above example waits on a timer trigger to fire (every second) before sending a message to the queue named "queue" connected to the localhost port.
-The message we want to send is then bound to the variable outputMessage.
+The above sample waits on a trigger from the queue named "queue" connected to the connection string value of key "RabbitMQConnection" (this is configured in the appsettings.json file).
+The output binding takes the messages from the trigger queue and outputs them to queue "hello" connected to the connection configured by the key "RabibtMQConnection2".

 # Contributing